Title: Hunter/BMCC Summer 2021 Faculty Seminar Series

-Theme: Identity and Purpose: Student Lived Experiences in the Classroom
+Theme: Identity and Purpose: Integrating Student Lived Experiences in the Classroom

 Participants who attend all sessions and complete a teaching innovation for a future course will receive a stipend of $500.
 This series will be held twice a year, in the Winter and Summer sessions, beginning January 2021.

+This June, the Hunter/BMCC AANAPISI Bridge Initiative (ABI) invites Hunter and BMCC colleagues from all disciplines to participate in an online seminar series focusing on student experiences, as well as how we can thoughtfully integrate students’ racial/cultural experiences and educational motivations into our classrooms.
 Recent research has demonstrated the powerful connection between positive student outcomes (i.e. GPA, retention, and graduation times) and college teaching activities that connect to a student’s identity, race, and purpose.
 These activities and interventions are particularly important for high-need students – including first-generation college goers, BIPOC students, and students from immigrant and otherwise underserved communities.
-Having previously applied these classroom interventions with high-need Asian American and Pacific Islander (AAPI) students, the Hunter College AANAPISI Project (HCAP) has developed a model centering student identity and purpose that will be shared throughout this seminar series.

 Why should I participate?